jongalloway/thumbnail-generator/README.md

 ## Adding New Backgrounds

-To add a new background, simply add your background image (SVG, PNG, or JPG) to `public/backgrounds/`.
+To add a new background, add an image (SVG, PNG, JPG/JPEG, GIF, or WEBP) to `public/backgrounds/`.
 The app automatically discovers all images in this directory - no manifest or code changes required!

 **Tip:** Include "light" in the filename (e.g., `my-light-background.svg`) to automatically set the text variant to dark text for light backgrounds.

 ## Adding New Logos

-To add a new logo, simply add your logo image (SVG, PNG, or JPG) to `public/logos/`.
+To add a new logo, add an image (SVG, PNG, JPG/JPEG, GIF, or WEBP) to `public/logos/`.
 The app automatically discovers all images in this directory - no manifest or code changes required!

+**Logo rendering notes:**

+- Up to 3 logos can be selected.
+- Logos are clipped inside a circular area and sized to avoid cutting off square-ish logos.

 ## Additional Assets